If you’re heading to Mljet Island, Croatia, then hiking to Odysseus Cave is an absolute must.

 The Road to Odysseus Cave

-Like with most activities on Mljet, it pays to do some research on how to get to Odysseus Cave beforehand.
+Like with most activities on Mljet, it pays to do some research on how to get to Odysseus Cave, Mljet beforehand.
 Oh, and you’re definitely gonna need a car or scooter.

 Our Airbnb on Mljet was in a cute little town called Polače.
 And, lucky for us, about two doors down from our apartment was a car rental place.
 We literally showed up the morning of, adventure gear in tow, and got the last car on the lot – a cute little orange zipper (that we named Babino) which had a Croatian music cassette stuck in the deck.

-Odysseus Cave is closest to the southern coast village of Babino Polje, and so when you’re driving down the highway, you’re going to want to look out for a grocery store near this town called Tommy.
+Odysseus Cave is close to the southern coastal village of Babino Polje, so when you’re driving down the highway, you’re going to want to look out for a grocery store near this town called Tommy.
 This is SUPER easy to find as it’s the only supermarket on the road.
 Cailee and I used this place to stock up on some snacks and water before we started hiking.

-Also, when we initially researched this hike, we found some info online that said it should only take about 20 minutes from entrance to cliff.
-If you find this kind of information too, know that it is a bold-faced lie.
-That is, unless you’re as fit as the kind of people who climb the stairs to the CN Tower in 5 minutes flat.
+Also, when we initially researched this hike, we found some info online that said it should only take about 20 minutes from the entrance to the cliff.
+If you find this kind of information too, know that it is a total lie.
+That is unless you have a superhuman level of fitness and don’t stop for breaks.

 Anyway, after hiking for a while, you’ll find yourself near the cliff, and in order to get to the entrance of the cave, you’ll pass through a hotel.
 Yes, you read that right, a hotel.
 It’s called the Hotel Penelopa (named after Odysseus’ wife, though I’m not sure if you can actually stay here), and they do sell drinks there at the Bar Calypso, in case you fancy a stop.

-From the hotel, the edge of the cliff is no more than 3 minute walk.
+From the hotel, the edge of the cliff is no more than a 3-minute walk.

 What to Expect at Odysseus Cave